Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 Recommendation: Run the JCL described in the initiator_config section of this guide on the mainframe to determine the ACTIVE initiators and how many are required for OpenFrame.

+*See guide in next section*

+- INITxxxx = ${name},${classes},${ACTIVE|INACTIVE}

+Specifies each Runner slot.
+Each "xxxx" represents the number of the runner slot.
+It should start at 0000 and go up to 9999.
+The ${name} can be anything, it has no special meaning.
+It's recommended to keep the name sort and sweet.
+If your INIT is 0000, you can use 0 as the name.
+The classes you can assign should be the same as the classes on the mainframe.
+If they have initiators running on the classes ABC, it should match in the classes section.
+Lastly, the ACTIVE|INACTIVE specifies if that runner is active or not.

+Recommendation: Run the JCL described in the initiator_config section of this guide on the mainframe to determine the ACTIVE initiators and how many are required for OpenFrame.

 [Link to Initiator Configuration JCL](./initiator_config/README.md)

 ### 1.16.13 OUTCLASS

+Depending on the output class of the SYSOUT, default output disposition and default lrecl are configured.

+- ${class}=${normal_disp}${,abnormal_disp}:${default_lrecl}

 ### 1.16.14 OUTDEF